Reading time - 2 minutes, 24 seconds

-Don’t drive onto dry grass or over-brush.
+Don’t drive onto dry grass or overbrush.
 Hot components under your vehicle can cause a fire.

 Use caution any time you start a fire.
 Dispose of ashes properly.
 Never leave outdoor fires unattended.
 Make sure that all fires are completely extinguished before leaving an area.

-Know your community’s evacuation plans—recon routes to leave your area.
-Before wildfire season, know the location of shelters close to you.
-Have a plan for pets.
+Remember that wildfire can spread quickly, giving you little time to evacuate.
+Know your community’s evacuation plan and routes to leave your area.
+Before wildfire season, know the location of shelters close to you and have a plan for pets.

 AirNow’s Fires: Current Conditions has a map of fires throughout North America.